DominikBucher12/XTouchBar/README.md

 - [ ] Bonus, should go with previous point: Custom Xcode extensions.
 (Shouldn't be too hard since it's just dumb shortcut-caller)
 - [ ] Restructurize the app so it's readable.
 - [ ] Add tests for the components and run CI on this.
-- [ ] Figure out wtf is with `NSApplication.shared.toggleTouchBarCustomizationPalette(self.presenter)` so it is smoother UX.
+- [X] Figure out wtf is with `NSApplication.shared.toggleTouchBarCustomizationPalette(self.presenter)` so it is smoother UX.
+(Actually App needs to be active)
 - [X] Add missing "virtual keys" (like arrow keys) to Key.swift
 - [X] Finish the PropertyListParser (handle "<key>Text Key Bindings</key>" as well)
 - [X] Transform Strings received from the parser into our Shortcut data model